onyx-platform/onyx/doc/user-guide/environment.md

 ### Production Environment

-Running a good production Onyx cluster requires a multinode ZooKeeper cluster.
+Running a good production Onyx cluster requires a multi-node ZooKeeper cluster.
 Otherwise, your configuration will remain exactly the same.

 #### Dependencies